A Forest Nurturing Wildlife and People

 Forester Lou Bushey checks on young trees growing back after a timber harvest.

-Different tracts are designated as management areas for American woodcock, snowshoe hare, and ruffed grouse.
-There, timber harvests give rise to woodland stands of differing ages and tree species that also provide food and cover for white-tailed deer, black bear, wild turkeys, and songbirds.
-(The majority of Groton State Forest is kept in a more-mature state, providing habitat for animals that need older woods.)
+Different tracts are designated as management areas for American woodcock (382 acres), snowshoe hare (185 acres), and ruffed grouse.
+(223 acres).
+The majority of the forest is kept in a more-mature state, providing habitat for animals that need older woods.

 Strip and Patch Cuts

-In the 382-acre Woodcock Management Area, foresters began making strip cuts and patch cuts in 1984.
-Many of the cuts have grown back as dense stands of paper and yellow birch, sugar and red maple, aspen, and black cherry – young forest where woodcock nest and raise their young, and valuable hardwood trees of the future.
+Foresters began making strip cuts and patch cuts in 1984.
+Many of the cuts have grown back as dense stands of paper and yellow birch, sugar and red maple, aspen, and black cherry, where woodcock nest and raise their young.

-Workers periodically mow a 4-acre gravel pit area to maintain an opening where woodcock roost on the ground at night during late summer before migrating south.
-Around 267 acres of the Woodcock Management Area are classed as young forest, with additional timber harvests scheduled to create more such habitat over the next 50 years.
+Around 267 acres of the Woodcock Management Area are currently classed as young forest, with additional timber harvests scheduled to create more such habitat over the next 50 years.

 More than 75,000 visitors come to Groton each year to camp, hike, hunt, and watch wildlife.
-They also learn about forest management through signage, brochures, and programs.
+They also learn about forest management through brochures, programs, and signs, like this display panel posted at an overlook.
 Says Bushey, “We consider it a great opportunity to educate people on how to improve our valuable forests through the use of careful, science-based management.”

 How to Visit